Learn how to efficiently leverage Ideate BIMLink in your Revit projects

-Find out how to create new objects within Ideate BIMLink, why the tool sometimes turns grey, how to transfer your license to another machine, and more.
+Find out how to create new objects within Ideate BIMLink, how to transfer your standalone license to another machine, how to access linked file data, and more.

 Does Ideate BIMLink create new objects?